 5. Medications

-Certain medications can cause tooth discoloration, especially when taken young.
+Certain medications can change your tooth color.
 Antibiotics like tetracycline and doxycycline can stain teeth if used by children while their teeth are still developing.
-Some antihistamines, blood pressure medications, and chemotherapy treatments can also cause discoloration in adults.
+Some antihistamines, blood pressure medications, and chemotherapy treatments can also darken your teeth.

 6. Fluoride Overexposure